ArrayParity: Restyling mental illness through the self-emblematic, an apparel campaign for equal treatment.

 Looking fabulous at the 2018 NAMI Colorado Walk.
 We incentivized donations with these great sweatshirts.

-Stay tuned for our next design, featuring the artists from the Creative Expressions Program.
-Donate to our project and be the first to receive a t-shirt from our next design.
+Look out for our next design, featuring the artists from the Creative Expressions Program.
+Donate $100 below and be the first to receive an original hooded sweatshirt.
+See details and keep abreast of our progress on the ArrayParity blog.

 The ArrayParity team:

-Gonzo (Richard Beck), design leader.
-Gonzo is prefers to live without labels.
+Gonzo, design leader.
+Gonzo prefers to live without labels.
 He survived twenty years of homelessness, and uses art as his principle therapy.
 Find out more about Gonzo and the Reach program.

 Volunteer to help us today!
 Email email@example.com.